Vopaaz/checkpointing/docs/docs/index.md

     return 0
 ```

-After that, `foo` will be able to automatically handle the caching, skipping,
+After that, `foo` will be automatically cached, skipped,
-and re-executing as described previously.
+or re-executed as described previously.
 You can call `foo` in the same way as you normally would.

 ### Configure the checkpoint